A group of people working together

 Trainee Excellence in Practice Award

-Deadline: Midnight on Wednesday 18 October 2023
+Deadline: midnight on Friday 18 October 2024

 Nominees should either be close to completing accredited training as a Clinical Psychologist or have recently qualified (within two years) at the time of nomination.

-Examples of work/activities that might be considered include contribution to the work of professional bodies, service development projects, and work that supports wellbeing of other members of the society.
+Examples of work/activities that might be considered include contribution to the work of professional bodies, service development projects, and work that supports the wellbeing of other members of the society.

 The work might span both activities conducted within the geographical area where the training took place or might also involve contribution to professional practice at a national level.